Businesses Franchises Brokers

 How Revenue and Earnings Level Affects Business Values

 Clearly higher levels of earnings lead to higher valuations, even given the same multiple.
 However, valuation multiples also tend to rise with business sales volume.
 Rubber and plastic product manufacturing businesses that generate higher sales (and maintain reasonable profit margins) tend to sell for earnings multiples on the higher end.
-So, a plastic manufacturer generating revenues over $3MM annually may sell for an earnings multiple in the 4's or higher, where a smaller plastic manufacturer with sales below $700k may trade under 3 times earnings.
+So, a plastic manufacturer with annual sales of $4MM may sell at an earnings multiple in the 4's or 5's, where a smaller plastic manufacturer with sales near $800k may trade around 3 times earnings.

 This tendency for higher sales volumes to fetch higher valuation multiples is largely driven by the economics of business acquisition financing.
 Higher volume businesses give buyers more cushion to cover debt service obligations and still have enough left over to pay the new owner a reasonable return on the purchase price.